highlightjs/highlight.js/docs/mode-reference.rst

 - **type**: boolean

-Exclude beginning or ending lexemes out of mode's generated markup.
+Excludes beginning or ending matches from a mode's content.
 For example in CSS syntax a rule ends with a semicolon.
+However visually it's better not to consider the semicolon as part of the rule's contents.
+Using ``excludeEnd: true`` forces a ``<span>`` element for the rule to close before the semicolon.

-However visually it's better not to color it as the rule contents.
-Having ``excludeEnd: true`` forces a ``<span>`` element for the rule to close before the semicolon.
+The semicolon is still consumed by the rule though and cannot be matched by other subsequent rules. (it's effectively been skipped over)

 returnBegin